 Living with Psoriasis: Causes and Misconceptions

 Very often, psoriasis issues start slowly, with just a few red or itchy spots on the skin.
 Yet, the amount of affected skin continues to increase over time.
 For some patients, the symptoms may become unmanageable.
-Eventually, they desire professional help for Psoriasis treatments.
-However, in many cases individual situations are not always cut clearly.
-In order to understand Psoriasis treatments, take a look at underlying causes and misconceptions.*
+Eventually, they may desire professional help for psoriasis treatments.
+However, in many cases, individual situations are not always cut clearly.
+In order to understand psoriasis treatments, it is important to look at the underlying causes and misconceptions.

 What is Psoriasis?